 Men’s Vintage workwear is quietly coming back in style.
+Mixing neutral colors with vintage accessories (caps, suspenders, scarves, boots) creates a timeless, casual, vintage menswear style.
 It is also a popular “costume” look for men who own classic cars and motorcycles or who want to dress casually for a themed event.
 Men’s vintage work clothes changed little from the turn of the century until the 1970s.
 Men had the choice of wearing overalls, coveralls, uniforms, blue jeans and jackets, and work boots for nearly every kind of physical occupation.
-Scroll down to read about these clothing styles or shop for vintage inspired men’s workwear clothing:

 - Hats – Flat caps and newsboy caps are easy to find in shops today or online.
-You can find yacht caps and sometimes cadet caps online, too.
+A wide brim fedora is also a classic in neutral colors.
 Shop all men’s style hats here.

 Vintage Workwear History